kambalin/efdm/README.md

 ```
 ## Examples
-You can find examples in EFDM.Test.TestConsole project
+You can find examples in `Sample` folder `EFDM.Sample.TestConsole` project